 - 1. Amend the City of Scottsdale General Plan 2035 (non-major) from Commercial to Mixed-use on approximately two (2) gross acres, and - 2.
 Amend the development plan from 6-ZN-2013 for the parcels zoned PCD with comparable PUD zoning for a modification of the site plan, increased density from the original PUD approval and no amendments to the PUD development standards; - 3.
-Rezone Maricopa County Assessor parcel #217-36-989B from PCD with comparable Commercial Office zoning to PCD with comparable PUD zoning
+Rezone Maricopa County Assessor parcel #217-36-989B from PCD with comparable Commercial Office zoning to PCD with comparable PUD zoning, and - 4.
+Require all units proposed within the development plan to be for-sale only and not apartments.

 The request is a comprehensive redevelopment plan of outdated office buildings and utilizing adjacent vacant land to the east.
-The proposal is to design an appropriate scaled, residential apartment building, with co-working offices and live/work spaces to provide much needed support housing and office space for small businesses, to the Cure Corridor land uses, including the hospital campus and surrounding medical offices and the surrounding commercial and services core.
-The proposed mixed-use apartment building will not impact any surrounding single family residential neighborhoods and provide the surrounding commercial centers with much needed customers and potential employees.
+The proposal is to design an appropriate scaled, for-sale only residential building, with co-working offices and live/work spaces to provide much needed support housing and office space for small businesses, to the Cure Corridor land uses, including the hospital campus and surrounding medical offices and the surrounding commercial and services core.
+The proposed mixed-use for-sale residential building will not impact any surrounding single-family residential neighborhoods and provide the surrounding commercial centers with much needed customers and potential employees.